iaincollins/icarus/README.md

 * `npm run build:assets` builds only the assets
 * `npm run build:package` builds only the Windows installer
 * `npm run build:clean` resets the build environment

+You can enable/disable debugging and skip build optimization using constants defined in `scripts/lib/build-options.js`.

+Notes:

+* "ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service.
+* For development purposes, you can also run the service in development mode with `npm run dev` and start the Terminal in headless mode with `ICARUS Terminal.exe -terminal -port 3300`.